-Scrambled Eggs with Fresh Corn, Goat Cheese, and Oven-Roasted Tomatoes
+Scrambled Eggs with Fresh Corn, Goat Cheese, and Oven-Roasted Tomatoes Serves one

 Heat your oven's broiler on high.
 Drizzle the tomato slices with a bit of olive oil, coating both sides, and season with salt and pepper.
 Put them on a baking sheet and broil in the oven for 8 to 10 minutes, until beginning to caramelize on top.

 While the tomatoes are cooking, microwave the corn (in its husk) for 3 minutes on high.
 Remove from the microwave and let cool for a few minutes, then strip off the husk and cut the kernels from the cob.

 Heat the butter in a nonstick frying pan over medium heat.
 Add the corn, season with salt and pepper, and cook for 1 minute.
 Add the eggs and scramble (this shouldn't take more than a minute, although if you like your eggs creamy, you may want to lower the heat and cook them more slowly).
 Turn off the heat and crumble in the goat cheese.

 Use a spatula to transfer the tomato slices to a plate, then top with the eggs.
 Season with more salt and pepper to taste.